TOAST-DOCS/Compute-Instance/en/console-guide.md

 Key pair, once registered, can be used to create an instance, and its private key is required to access an instance.
 On how to access instances, refer to [How to Access Instances](./overview/#how-to-access-instances).

-Like key pairs created from TOAST, these key pairs need to be cautiously managed as their private keys, when exposed, may be abused by anyone to access instances.
+Like key pairs created from NHN Cloud, these key pairs need to be cautiously managed as their private keys, when exposed, may be abused by anyone to access instances.

 ## Appendix 1.
 Change of Windows Language Packs

-TOAST Cloud primarily supports English for Windows display.
+NHN Cloud Cloud primarily supports English for Windows display.
 You may change your language preference, as follows:

 1. Go to **START > Control Panel > Clock, Language, and Region > Add a language**.